 But when you get home, you ask yourself, “Why did I buy this?
 I don’t actually need it.”

-Or, you may have been told about a deadline to buy concert tickets, join a health club or even buy a car for 0% interest.
-The sheer power of the deadline or the false sense of scarcity get you to pull out your wallet to buy the tickets, join the club or drive off in the new car.
+Here’s another scenario — you’ve been told about a deadline to buy concert tickets, join a health club or even buy a car for 0% interest.
+The sheer power of the deadline or the false sense of scarcity gets your heart racing and mind spinning.
+Next thing you know, you’ve pulled out your wallet to buy the tickets, join the club or drive off in the new car.

 Below, you’ll find the 14 most powerful and effective words in marketing.
 I first came across these in a book called 2,239 Tested Secrets for Direct Marketing Success (affiliate link).
-These are the 14 words that direct marketing agencies (like BKV, who sponsors the 60 Second Marketer) have known about for years.
+These are the 14 words that direct marketing agencies have known about for years.
 They’re based on decades of A/B split tests that have proven which words get people to buy stuff and which words don’t get people to buy stuff.

-I’ll cover this entire topic in depth when I speak at the SXSW conference.
-With that in mind, here are the 14 most powerful and effective words in marketing:
+With all that in mind, here are the 14 most powerful and effective words in marketing: